aallan/node-owlintuition/README.md

 	        {"day":"0.00",
 	         "units":"wh"}]}}

-will be passed as an argument to your callback function.
-The second message is for heating if a Intuition-c Room Monitor has been installed,
+as an argument to your callback function.
+The second message is for heating updates, and will only occur if a Intuition-c Room Monitor has been installed,

 	monitor.on('heating', function( event ) {